Murdoch Children's Honours Student Scholarships

 The Student Conference Support Scheme is available to Murdoch Children's’ PhD students (including international students) who seek funding to present a poster or oral presentation at a conference relevant to their research.

-Students may be offered conference support up to a maximum of $2,500 for one international or up to two interstate conference visits during their candidature under the Scheme.
+Students may be offered conference support up to a maximum of $1,250 up to two interstate conference visits during their candidature under the Scheme.
 It is expected that additional funding will be provided by the supervisor/Research Group to supplement travel funds provided under the Scheme.

 Current and potential future students should contact the Student Administrator to discuss applications to any external funding opportunities.
 The Murdoch Children's' Grants team can assist in putting together applications and available funding sources throughout the year are listed on our intranet.